benwiggy/PDFsuite/README.md

 10. Save As PDF-X PDF Service (Save As PDF-X.py)

-This replaces the PDF Service that Apple removed from MacOS, which saved the PDF after applying a filter that makes the DPF conform to PDF-X3 spec.
+This replaces the PDF Service that Apple removed from MacOS, which saved the PDF after applying a filter that makes the PDF conform to PDF-X3 spec.
 It will even bring up a Save file dialog.
 Apple's built-in PDF-X filter is quite poor, so you may want to use a better one.

-More scripts are planned: Querying PDF data (tricky); .... and on!
-Also, learning how to make the numbers increment in this document.
+More scripts are planned, including one to query PDF metadata.

 NB:
 There are some python scripts written by Apple, in /System/Library/Automator, inside the bundles of PDF Automator actions for Combining PDF Pages, Extracting PDF pages, Watermarking PDFs, and adding gridlines to PDFs.
 They can be used as standalone scripts, or as the basis of new workflows.